JPBarringer/survivorpool/README.md

 ## Game Rules

 ### Objective
-The goal is to be the the last player standing at the end of the season.
+The objective is to be the the last player standing at the end of the season.

 ### Picks
-1. Each player must pick one NFL team each week.
+1. Each player must pick *one* NFL team each week.
-2. Picks are made *straight up* (win/lose on), no points spread math used.
+2. Picks are made *straight up* (win/lose), no points spread math used.
-3. A player cannot pick the same team twice during the season.
+3. A player *cannot pick the same team twice* during the season.

 ### Elimination
 1. If the player picks the winning team, he or she *survives* until next week.